-The IPBES Report explains that a growing number of pollinator species worldwide are being driven toward extinction by diverse pressures, many of them human-made, threatening millions of livelihoods and hundreds of billions of dollars worth of food supplies, according to the first global assessment of pollinators.
+The IPBES Report explains that a growing number of pollinator species worldwide are being driven toward extinction by diverse pressures, many of them human-made, threatening millions of livelihoods and hundreds of billions of dollars worth of food supplies.

 There are more than 20,000 species of wild bees alone, plus many species of butterflies, flies, moths, wasps, beetles, birds, bats and other animals that contribute to pollination.
 Pollinated crops include those that provide fruit, vegetables, seeds, nuts and oils.
 Many of these are important dietary sources of vitamins and minerals, without which the risks of malnutrition might be expected to increase.
 Several crops also represent an important source of income in developing countries, for example, the production of coffee and cocoa.

 Nearly 90% of all wild flowering plants depend at least to some extent on animal pollination.
 In addition to food crops, pollinators contribute to crops that provide biofuels (e.g. canola and palm oils), fibers (e.g. cotton), medicines, forage for livestock, and construction materials.
 Some species also provide materials such as beeswax for candles and musical instruments, and arts and crafts.

 Loss of habitat worldwide has been a long-term contributor to pollinator declines.
 In the UK about 97% of wildflower meadows have disappeared in the last decades due to an increase in farming and over industrialisation.